cloudogu/k8s-ecosystem/docs/development/building_basebox_en.md

-# Building the EcoSystem Development Base-Boxes
+# Building the EcoSystem Development Baseboxes

-This document contains the necessary information to build the development base-boxes required to start a development instance of the Cloudogu EcoSystem.
-Generally there are two base-boxes.
+This document contains the necessary information to build the development baseboxes required to start a development instance of the Cloudogu EcoSystem.
+Generally there are two baseboxes.
 One for the main node and another for a worker node.
-The base-boxes contain shared tools and installations to reduce the effort for creating a new development instance via Vagrant.
+The baseboxes contain shared tools and installations to reduce the effort for creating a new development instance via Vagrant.

 ## Requirements